j-woolfe/haskell-type-alias-resolver/README.md

 # Haskell Type Alias Resolver

-The Haskell type alias resolver (HTAR) is a system for locating places in Haskell source code where type aliases could be used to improve readabilty.
+The Haskell type alias resolver (HTAR) is a system for locating places in Haskell source code where type aliases could be used to improve readability.
 It consists of:

 - a Rust based back-end which utilises Treesitter to do most of the heavy lifting
 - a VSCode extension which incorporates the application into VSCode